davisricart/grbalance/README.md

   - Keep all secret keys for third-party APIs (Stripe, Square, etc.) server-side only.
   - Periodically audit the repo for accidental key leaks.

 **This section is a reminder to always follow these practices as the project evolves.**

+## grbalance

+## Script Organization Standard

+All comparison scripts must be standalone `.js` files located in the `scripts` directory.
+No comparison logic should be embedded in React components.
+This ensures all business logic is modular, testable, and reusable.